eferri65/Getting-and-Cleaning-Data/Codebook.md

 However, looking at the checklist suggested by David:

-1. The final set have headings so I know which columns are which; and I like the way they are compressed because you can actullly infer what they mean with the abbreviations used
+1. The final set has headings so that I know which columns are which; and I like the way they are compressed because you can actuallly infer what they mean with the abbreviations used; the recepie is given in section 4 source from feauture_info.txt
 2. The variables are in different columns
-3. There no duplicate columns (I programmatically checked):
+3. There no duplicate columns (I programmatically checked with `dup<-duplicated(tt_subset_summary[,1:72])` )
-`dup<-duplicated(tt_subset_summary[,1:72])`

 refer to the paper from and the thread [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2)